vishwasbasotra/Breast-Cancer-Classification/README.md

 Classification and data mining methods are an effective way to classify data.
 Especially in medical field, where those methods are widely used in diagnosis and analysis to make decisions.

+## Technical Requirements
+This Project has the following software requirements:
+- Python 3.7
+- Anaconda
+- Jupyter Notebook

 ## Recommended Screening Guidelines:
 __Mammography.__ The most important screening test for breast cancer is the mammogram.
 A mammogram is an X-ray of the breast.
 It can detect breast cancer up to two years before the tumor can be felt by you or your doctor.